torbsd/torbsd.github.io/index.md

 * [The creation of OpenBSD Tor Browser Bundle ports](https://github.com/torbsd/openbsd-ports);

-* Organizing various events for engaging BSD users about Tor, including birds-of-a-feather sessions and informal meetings;
+* Organizing various events for engaging BSD users about Tor, including presentations, birds-of-a-feather sessions and informal meetings;

 * A new addition to our work includes [enlisting BSD-using entities](corp-relays.html) to operate Tor relays.